rmoralespp/flask_typed_routes/docs/query.md

 - `limit`: Query parameter that is optional and must be a string.
 If not included, it defaults to 100.
 The parameter is validated using the library field `Query` with a maximum value of 100.
 The parameter is also aliased as `max`.

+!!! note
-Note: The alias is used to demonstrate how the library can support Pydantic's Field class.
+    The alias is used to demonstrate how the library can support Pydantic's Field class.

 Valid Request: `http://127.0.0.1:5000/posts/?needy=passed&max=20`